 Achievable Abatement Potential for 20 Georgia Solutions

-Georgia Tech Grad Students Tackle Drawdown Georgia Solutions--Enjoy their 9 videos
+In Spring 2021, Georgia Tech Grad Students Studied Drawdown Georgia's High-Impact Solutions--Enjoy their 9 videos

 Nine fantastic class projects offer valuable insights into Drawdown Georgia's high-impact solutions--technology overviews, market assessments, stakeholder perspectives, and policy options.
 The videos are hot-linked to each of the project titles below.